 If you’re like Sugarpuff, you’ll want to take to the stage with Adele and shake it off with Taylor.
 Raffles’ musical tastes run to more towards raucous, so he’ll more likely be rocking with Jimmy Barnes, Keith Urban and the late Michael Hutchence.

 And for a bigger slice of the rock star action, the kids like to grab the mic and lay down a track in one of the MTV Music Zone recording booths, or moonwalk (badly) with Michael Jackson on the dance floor.

-And now Madame Tussauds comes with added super!
-A brand new, high tech Justice League zone has opened, bringing with it the whole DC crew.
+Kids will love that Madame Tussauds Sydney comes with added super!
+Their high tech Justice League zone houses the whole DC crew.
 Amazonian Princess Wonder Woman is at her bullet-deflecting wristlet-gauntlets baring best.

 But it is Aquaman who makes the biggest splash with mega fan Raffles, who loves the trident tossing super fish.
 Just quietly his mother is quite happy to get an eye full of the big guy too.

 The exhibits, new and old, are nothing short of incredible.
 It takes 60 artists around 800 hours to create just one of the life like figures from beginning to end.
 The hair, inserted strand by strand, takes weeks to create using real human hair, and there are days dedicated just to getting teeth painted the exact right shade.

 Then there’s the hours put in by a special team who do daily retouching, grooming and wardrobe repairs to keep the exhibits red carpet ready.
 Some of the more swoon inducing and heavily fondled figures – I’m looking at you Chris Hemsworth and Ryan Gosling – also enjoy regular off the floor makeovers to keep them fresh and ready for their next stolen kiss.